MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-treemaps.md

 - Across the four clothing types, clothes manufactured by **Natura** and **Aliqui** produce the best sales.

+- **Salvus** yields fairly strong sales for **Youth** clothing, but the manufacturer isn't producing noticeable sales in other categories.

 You can compare the number of products sold across the clothing categories by comparing the size and shading of each leaf node.
-Larger and darker rectangles mean higher value.
+Larger and darker-shaded rectangles (nodes) indicate higher value.

 ## When to use a treemap